 - a.
 Under the direction of the Superintendent's designee a District Wellness Committee will be established and convened annually for the purpose of evaluating policy adherence, and regularly as required by Section 204 of the Healthy, Hunger-Free Kids Act of 2010 to discuss possible improvement efforts in the area of student and staff wellness. - b.
 The Superintendent's designee shall ensure compliance with district wide wellness policies.
 In each school, the building administrator or designee shall ensure compliance. - c.
-Schools are encouraged to convene a wellness team to support wellness initiatives at their school and/or to incorporate wellness initiatives into other school based team meetings. - d.
-Every effort will be made to ensure that representation on the District Wellness Committee includes the Somerville School Committee, Parent Teachers Association (PTA), English Learners Parent Advisory Council (ELPAC), Special Education Parent Advisory Council (SSEPAC), School Councils, School Health division of the Health Department, Physical Education Department, School Food and Nutrition Services Department, Somerville Community Schools Program, Superintendent's Office, Somerville Teachers' Union, community health agencies, student(s), parents/guardians, and school principals or their designees.
+Schools are encouraged to convene a wellness team to support wellness initiatives at their school and/or to incorporate discussions about wellness initiatives into other school-based meetings. - d.
+Every effort will be made to ensure that representation on the District Wellness Committee includes the Somerville School Committee, Parent Teachers Association (PTA), English Learners Parent Advisory Council (ELPAC), Special Education Parent Advisory Council (SSEPAC), School Councils, School Health Services, Physical Education Department, School Food and Nutrition Services Department, Somerville Community Schools Program, Superintendent's Office, Somerville Teachers' Union, community health agencies, student(s), parents/guardians, and school principals or their designees.
 Representation may occur through subcommittee work supporting district wellness.
 The District will utilize various methods of outreach throughout the year to encourage participation on this committee. - e.
-The District Wellness Committee shall conduct an assessment of the policy every three years using either the Wellness School Assessment Tool-Implementation (WellSAT-3) or the School Health Index".
-Based on the results of the assessment, his committee will develop recommendations for the School Committee & the Superintendent to review and update/change the policy & procedures. - f.
+The District Wellness Committee shall conduct an assessment of the policy every three years using the Wellness School Assessment ToolWellSAT-3.0 and the Well-SAT-I. Based on the results of the assessment, this committee will develop recommendations for the School Committee & the Superintendent to review and update/change the policy & procedures.
+Results of the triennial assessment will be posted to the SPS website. - f.
 The Superintendent's designee will develop information to disseminate about the updated Wellness Policy during the next school year and a final version of the policy will be shared publicly.